SimFin/simfin/README.md

 use them whenever you have a Python module that imports the simfin package.

-### Testing
+## Testing

-Two kinds of tests are included:
+Two kinds of tests are provided with the simfin package:

+### Unit Tests

--   Unit-tests ensure the various functions of the simfin package can run without raising exceptions.
+Unit-tests ensure the various functions of the simfin package can run without raising exceptions.
 The unit-tests generally do not test whether the data is valid.
 These tests are mainly used by developers when they make changes to the simfin package.

+The unit-tests are run with the following commands from the root directory of the simfin package:

+    source activate simfin-env
+    pytest

+### Data Tests

--   Data-tests ensure the bulk-data downloaded from the SimFin servers is valid.
+Data-tests ensure the bulk-data downloaded from the SimFin servers is valid.
 These tests are mainly used by SimFin's database admin to ensure the data is always valid, but the end-user may also run these tests to ensure the downloaded data is valid.

-Run the following commands from the root directory of the simfin package to execute both the unit-tests and data-tests:
+First you need to install [nbval](https://pypi.org/project/nbval/), which enables support for Jupyter Notebooks in the pytest framework.
+This is not automatically installed with the simfin package, so as to keep the number of dependencies minimal for normal users of simfin.
+To install nbval run the following commands:

     source activate simfin-env
+    pip install nbval

+Then you can run the following commands from the root directory of the simfin package to execute both the unit-tests and data-tests:

     pytest --nbval-lax

 The following command only runs the data-tests:

     pytest --nbval-lax tests/test_bulk_data.ipynb

+### More Tests

 The [tutorials](https://www.github.com/simfin/simfin-tutorials/)
-provide more realistic use-cases of the simfin package, and they can also be run automatically using `pytest`.
+provide more realistic use-cases of the simfin package, and they can also be run and tested automatically using `pytest`.
 See the tutorials' README for details.

 ## Credits